prisma-lab/docker_ros2_template/README.md

 source docker_run.sh <IMAGE_NAME> <CONTAINER_NAME>
 ```

+### Notes
-NOTE: the container will be automatically destroyed once the shell is closed (--rm flag).
+1. The container will be automatically destroyed once the shell is closed (--rm flag).
+2. The container's root password is "user" by default.

 ## Run example code
 To run the ros2 example code (talker), just execute the following command